YingLv1106/CAINet/README.md

 # CAINet
-This project provides the code and results for "CAINet: Context-Aware Interaction Network for RGB-T Semantic Segmentation", IEEE TMM, 2023.
+This project provides the code and results for "Context-Aware Interaction Network for RGB-T Semantic Segmentation", IEEE TMM, 2023.

 The code will be coming soon.